 On OKX, there is currently only one asset that you can trade Options on: Bitcoin.
 When we checked into the platform, there were four option expiry times.

-OKX Derivative Fees
+OKX Fees on Derivatives

 When it comes to your trading profitability, one of the most important considerations is the trading fees at the exchange.